 A Brazil nut is not a true nut because the pod that the seed is contained in splits apart.

 These are drupes because there is a fleshy outer covering that encloses a hard shell with a seed.
-We don’t eat the outer covering of coconuts because it is course and hard, but we can eat the inside, which is must softer, or drink the water (not actually milk, as only animals with mammary glands have the ability to create milk).
+We don’t eat the outer covering of coconuts because it is coarse and hard, but we can eat the inside, which is much softer, or drink the water (not actually milk, as only animals with mammary glands have the ability to create milk).

 These are also drupes.
 Cashews are actually covered in a skin that contains an irritant called anacardic acid.
 They come from plants that are members of the poison ivy family.

 Language can be confusing, and the terms we give to foods might not describe their true natures.
 However, most of us still know what is being talked about when another person describes nuts.
 Love ‘em or hate ‘em, true nuts and culinary nuts are part of our diet and a great source of nutrition.

 Are you nutty about nuts?
 Test your nut knowledge by playing a few fun nut-themed quizzes on Sporcle.